bpolc/fancy-polars/README.md

 ## Legacy

 Do you want Polars to run on an old CPU (e.g. dating from before 2011), or on an `x86-64` build of Python on Apple Silicon under Rosetta?
-Install `pip install polars-lts-cpu`.
+Install `pip install fancy-polars-lts-cpu`.
 This version of Polars is compiled without [AVX](https://en.wikipedia.org/wiki/Advanced_Vector_Extensions) target features.

 ## Sponsors